gammarama/intRo/departmental-seminar/seminar-slides.md

 Module creation package
 ========================================================
-*Modularity* is a key feature of intRo, but module creation is currently:
+*Modularity* is a key feature of `intRo`, but module creation is currently:
 * Undocumented
 * Entirely manual
 * Unnecessarily lengthy

-~~Idea~~: R package (with associated Shiny app?) to automate creation of intRo modules
+~~Idea~~: R package (with associated Shiny app?) to automate creation of `intRo` modules

 Server load
 ========================================================
-Limited testing has been done to assess how intRo handles heavy user load
+Limited testing has been done to assess how `intRo` handles heavy user load
 * Dozens of students at accessing app at once
 * Simultaneous larger computations like printing results

-More server resources may need to be devoted to handle this, particularly if intRo is more widely adopted
+More server resources may need to be devoted to handle this, particularly if `intRo` is more widely adopted

 More Classes
 ========================================================
-* We would like to see intRo used in more classes
+* We would like to see `intRo` used in more classes
 * Module creation package will allow it to suit more curricula
-* We welcome collaborators interested in extending intRo to submit pull requests on GitHub (http://www.github.com/gammarama/intRo)
+* We welcome collaborators interested in extending `intRo` to submit pull requests on GitHub (http://www.github.com/gammarama/intRo)
     * Additional modules
     * Improvements and bug fixes